r-token/ryantoken.com-v3-svelte/src/routes/blog/serverless-swift.md

 I don't have any broader monitoring set up for this project, but [CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html) **does** provide cold start times via the "Report" section of each invocation.
 We'll default to looking at the three most recent log streams for each function and average out both the total durations and cold start times of each.

 Each log stream contains one cold start (its first invocation), and then each subsequent invocation inside the stream is from an already-warm container - so there are no cold starts after the first invocation in every log stream.
-Therefore, we'll look at the duration and cold starts of just the first invocation of each log stream - which theoretically should have the **worst** performance of any of the invocations in each stream.
+Therefore, we'll look at the duration and cold starts of just the first invocation of each log stream, which theoretically should have the **worst** performance of any of the invocations in the stream.

 **API poller function**: